ErikVeland/GlassCodeAcademy/TECH_STACK_INTEGRATION.md

-# Fullstack Academy - Technology Stack Integration
+# GlassCode Academy - Technology Stack Integration

-This document provides a comprehensive overview of the technology stack used in Fullstack Academy and how the different components integrate with each other.
+This document provides a comprehensive overview of the technology stack used in GlassCode Academy and how the different components integrate with each other.

 ## Overview

-Fullstack Academy is a full-stack educational platform built with a polyglot approach, combining multiple technologies to create a unified learning experience.
+GlassCode Academy is a full-stack educational platform built with a polyglot approach, combining multiple technologies to create a unified learning experience.
 The platform allows users to learn different web frameworks and technologies through interactive lessons and quizzes.

 ## Current Architecture